solquist/DataCleaningAssignment/README.md

 The following files (with relative path included), needed to piece together the required data set, are read in using `read.table()`.

 #### General
   * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/features.txt" - vector of 561 feature labels for the sensor data blocks.
 Since this will be used to label the data, it is read in with the option `stringsAsFactors = FALSE`.
-The results are assigned to the variable `feature.lables`.
+The results are assigned to the variable `feature.labels`.

 #### Training data set
   * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/train/subject_train.txt" - vector of 7,352 subject ID's from the training set.
 Each of these represents an observation, or row, in the data set we are piecing together.
 The results are assigned to the variable `subject.train`.